Scientific Name

 Description

-Passiflora incarnata is a rapid-growing tendril-climbing vine that is woody in warm winter climates and herbaceous (dies to the ground) in cold winter climates.
-Features three-lobed, dark green leaves and showy, fringed flowers with white petals and sepals and a central crown of pinkish-purple filaments.
+Passiflora incarnata is a rapid-growing, tendril-climbing vine that is woody in warm winter climates and herbaceous (dies to the ground) in cold winter climates.
+Features three-lobed, dark green leaves and showy, fringed flowers with white petals and sepals, and a central crown of pinkish-purple filaments.

 How to Grow and Care

 Because they are vines, the best place for growing Passion Flower is along a trellis or fence.
 The tops will be killed off during winter, but if you mulch deeply, your Passion Flower plant will return with new shoots in the spring.
-Since growing Passion Flowers can reach 20 feet (6 m) in a single season, this dies back will help keep the vine under control.
+Since growing Passion Flowers can reach 20 feet (6 m) in a single season, this die-back will help keep the vine under control.

 See more at How to Grow and Care for Passion Flowers.